kambojdheeraj/reactive-end-to-end/README.md

 # reactive-end-to-end
-Reactive APIs working with NoSQL to make it reactive in true sense
+Reactive APIs working with NoSQL to make it reactive in true sense.
+Architecture is truly non-blocking when from controller to repository everything is non blocked i.e. Persisting data reactively.
+Only NoSQL DB supports reactive feature so MongoDB is used for this exercise.
+For Demo purpose we can use in-memory MongoDB though its not recommended for Prod.
+Spring Boot framework provided necessary dependencies for same - de.flapdoodle.embed.mongo and other mongodb dependencies.
+If you face error in setting up In-memory Mongo Db then follow https://stackoverflow.com/questions/56555933/junit-test-mongodb-springboot.